open-quantum-safe/liboqs/README.md

 	- `test_aes`, `test_sha3`: Simple test harnesses for crypto sub-components
 	- `test_portability`: Simple test harnesses for checking cross-CPU code portability; requires presence of `qemu`; proper operation validated only on Ubuntu

-	The test suite can be run using
+	The complete test suite can be run using

 		ninja run_tests